 Practitioners must understand that blind segmental resection should not be performed because of a prohibitively high rebleeding rate of up to 75%, a morbidity rate up to 83%, and a mortality rate up to 60%.
 Once the bleeding point is identified, a limited segmental resection should be performed.

 Acute LGIB is a common clinical entity and is associated with significant morbidity and mortality (10-20%).
-These factors are dependent on the patient age (>60 y), the presence of multiorgan system disease, transfusion requirements (>4 units), need for operation, and recent stress (eg, surgery, trauma, sepsis).
+The high-risk factors are the patient's age (>60 y), the presence of multiorgan system disease, transfusion requirements (>4 units), need for operation, and recent stress (eg, surgery, trauma, sepsis).

 As discussed earlier, 3 major aspects are involved in managing LGIB.
 The initial priority is to treat the shock.
 Second, localization of the source of bleeding is required to perform the third task—formulating an interventional plan.

 Insert a nasogastric (NG) tube in all patients.
 A clear bile-stained aspirate generally excludes bleeding proximal to the Treitz ligamentum.
 After initial resuscitation, undertake a search for the cause of the bleeding to precisely locate the bleeding point.

 Following accurate localization by an angiogram, bleeding can be temporarily controlled with either angiographic embolization or vasopressin infusion to stabilize the patient in anticipation of semiurgent segmental bowel resection.
 Segmental bowel resection is performed in the next 24-48 hours following correction of the patient's physiologic parameters, which include hypotension, hypothermia, acute hemorrhagic anemia, and deficient coagulation factors.